 - Now take the crumb layer of frosting and frost both tiers of the cake.
 Put the crumb-coated frosted cake into the fridge for 2 hours to cool down.

-- Make the frosting for the outside of the cake.
-In the bowl of a stand mixer add the butter and cream on medium speed for 2 minutes until light and fluffy.
+- In the bowl of a stand mixer add the butter and cream on medium speed for 2 minutes until light and fluffy.
 Add vanilla and almond extract.
 With the mixer on low, slowly add in the confectioners sugar.
 Scrape the sides and bottom of the bowl a few times to make sure everything is mixed in, then add in milk and let the mixer mix for 2 minutes on medium high.
-If the frosting seems to thick, add in additional 1 teaspoon of milk at a time and beat until desired consistency is reached.
+If the frosting seems too thick, add in additional 1 teaspoon of milk at a time and beat until desired consistency is reached.
 Using a spatula (I like using a special cake frosting spatula) frost the entire cake until smooth.
 Carefully remove piece of parchment paper and then enjoy your beautiful creation.

 - I used 2 fresh roses and just removed the leaves and then cut them very short and stuck them into the cake for decorations.